ais1209/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-12-1.png)

-Notice there are differences between the two patterns, as expected: there are more local maxima throughout the day during weekends, indicating a higher activity level, as the person is not bound to an office chair.
+Notice there are differences between the two patterns, as expected: there are higher values and more local maxima throughout the day during weekends, indicating a higher activity level, as the person is not bound to an office chair.